Skip to main content

 Your best revenue doesn't come from new clients — it comes from repeat clients who already trust your work.

 Once you have a custom template for a client (especially corporate), every repeat event costs you $15 (text swap on existing design) but can be charged at full package rate.
-A corporate client who books quarterly events represents $3,000–4,800/year in recurring revenue.
+A corporate client who books quarterly events can represent meaningful recurring revenue across the year — billed at the full package rate each time, with only a $15 template refresh as your cost.

 Build this into your pricing: "Includes template library access — your custom design is saved and can be refreshed with new event details for any future booking."